jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 - ``bfgPurchase.NOTIFICATION_PURCHASE_SUCCEEDED_WITH_RECEIPT`` (providing the product ID and a receipt returned by the store)
 - ``bfgPurchase.NOTIFICATION_PURCHASE_FAILED``

-On success, your game should perform unlock the item, award award the purchase to the user, and persist the state of the game and purchase.
+On success, your game should unlock the item, award the purchase to the user, and persist the state of the game and purchase.
 Then, call ``bfgPurchase.finishPurchase`` for every product that succeeds to notify the store that the purchase transaction is complete.
 If you do not make this call, your game will hold the purchase in an incomplete state.
 You will continue to receive notifications for the purchase each time it starts and the user will not be able to purchase the product again.

 :::warning